-Throughout the films editing stage the director, M. Night Shyamalan, admits he had trouble keeping the tone consistent.
+Throughout the editing stage of the film, director, M. Night Shyamalan, admited he had trouble keeping the tone consistent.
 He said that the first edit resembled an art house film more than a horror.
 The second cut went the opposite way and became more of a comedy.
 He eventually settled between the two and made a thriller, which he believes helped to tie-in the different elements of the film.

 The Visit received fairly mixed reviews.
 Praise was lavished on the performances Olivia DeJonge and Ed Oxenbould, the script and overall atmosphere of the film.
 Criticism came from the inconsistent tone, which many found a conflict between horror and comedy.
 This is constant with the problems the director found during editing.

 Despite the reviews the film was a huge box office success grossing $98,450,062 in worldwide box office receipts.
 Incredibly, its opening weekend box office receipts were $25,427,560 against an estimated budget of £5m.
 The film is seen as a possible comeback for M. Night Shyamalan.

 Year of Film